younsookim365/speeding-fine-calculator/README.md

 ![image](https://github.com/basgbasg/test/assets/133644970/fa274051-7c3e-415d-b8fa-ff4d7bfd0690)

 ### Display of results for 120 km/h or higher speed
 If a citizen's speed is 120 km/h or higher, a fine is applicable.
-In such cases, the speed is multiplied by R10.20 to calculate the total fine.
-The application then displays the citizen's name, speed, and the resulting fine amount.
+The citizen's name, speed, and the resulting fine amount is displayed.

 ![image](https://github.com/basgbasg/test/assets/133644970/02a8267a-d5d9-4034-9ba0-e2be3859c83b)